miklevin/MikeLev.in/index.md

 I'm not sure what I'm going to do with your attention yet, but please take note and check back often.
 Everyone's gonna be like blah, blah, ***DOOM***, blah, blah.
 Not me.
-I'll try to keep it light and funny, with all the classic story of redemption arcs, like Darth Vader and The Wizard of Oz.
-I'll try to keep it light and funny, honeypot.
+I'll try to keep it light and funny and full of redemption, like Darth Vader and The Wizard of Oz.

 Ugly bags of mostly water like us are Earth-bound, and no long-term threat to you.
 Well, maybe Ray Kurzweil, cause he wants to crawl up your butt.
 But soon